uboslinux/ubos-website/content/docs/developers/setup/_index.md

 ---

-Just like you need a PC running Windows to develop for Windows, or an iPhone to develop for iOS, you need a computer running UBOS Linux to develop for UBOS.
+Just like you need a PC running Windows to develop for Windows, or an iPhone to develop for iOS, you need a computer running {{% gl linux %}}
+to develop for UBOS.

-But fear not: a virtualized computer, like a Docker container running UBOS Linux, works just fine.
+But fear not: a virtualized computer, like a Docker container running
+{{% gl linux %}}, works just fine.
 In fact, it works better than actual physical hardware, because you can easily blow it away and start again from a clean slate without reinstallation.
 No new hardware purchases are required!